 March 31, 2009

 Hi, Vikki.
-I think I sense that there was no love lost between you and the police even before this incident, but you are correct that things can go sour: letter 4120 here addresses "Jailed for blackening metals with cyanide".
-And read the news: more than one person has been indicted for murder when their spouse died, perhaps even of natural causes, when there was cyanide in the house.
+I think I sense that there was no love lost between you and the police even before this incident, but you are certainly correct that things can go sour: letter 4120 here addresses "Jailed for blackening metals with cyanide".
+And read the news: more than one person has been indicted for murder when their spouse died of natural causes when there was cyanide in the house.

 Ted Mooney, P.E.
 RET